-The minimum student load is 5 1/4 credits for 9th graders and 5 credits for 10th, 11th & 12th graders.
-You must exceed minimum load in order to meet graduation requirements.
-Students are not permitted more than two study halls per semester.
+In order for students to make adequate yearly progress toward on-time graduation, the minimum number of credits for which a student should be scheduled is 5.5 credits as a 9th grader and 5 credits in grades 10, 11, and 12.
+Students must exceed these minimum course loads each year in order to meet local and state graduation requirements.

 Students are promoted to the next grade level upon completion of the following minimum credit requirements:

 - 9th = satisfactory completion of 8th grade

-- 10th = completion of 4 credits
+- 10th = completion of 5 credits

-- 11th = completion of 9 credits
+- 11th = completion of 10 credits

 - 12th = completion of 15 credits